The Downside of Investors

 It may harm your business.

 Yup, you read that right… investors may not be all that.
-You’d be surprised how many of my consulting clients change their minds once they realize what they’d be giving up.
+You’d be surprised how many of my consulting clients change their minds once they understand the downside of investors.

 The reality is, taking on investors isn’t usually in your best interest early on.
 That’s because part of the deal includes: